 Seasons In Malibu has been at the forefront of cutting-edge addiction recovery, attracting the finest professionals in all areas of addiction medicine and treatment.
 The medical, psychiatric, and psychotherapy staff members at Seasons In Malibu are among the best in their fields—many of whom have been called upon to provide their expert opinions and insights by the national media and academic publications.

-We are committed to excellence in our addiction treatment methods and management—it is why we have chosen the most experienced and advanced addiction recovery professionals at our Malibu recovery center.
+We are committed to excellence in our addiction treatment methods and management—it is why we have chosen the most experienced and advanced addiction recovery professionals at our Malibu drug rehabilitation center.
 Learn more about our staff below.

 Sheila Shilati, Psy.D,

 Dr. Sheila Shilati has been in the field of addiction recovery for more than 17 years.
 She has served as an international ambassador and participant on two separate medical and relief expeditions in the Middle East and Africa, working directly with victims of natural disasters and HIV/AIDS.
 She has lectured at several universities and colleges, including California State University Northridge, Pepperdine University, California Lutheran University, and Oxnard College.

 Dr. Shilati has been an expert consultant in media and presentation; topics ranging from Brainspotting, Professional Athletes in Treatment, Multi-Disciplinary Approaches, Teenage Suicide, Improving Dual-Diagnosis Treatment, Family Process and Addiction.
 Dr. Shilati has been serving as Chief Operating Officer at Seasons Recovery Centers for nine years, providing leadership and oversight to this dynamic and influential residential treatment program.
 She is known for her commitment to ethics and maintaining the highest standards of organizational care.